LRT-Diffusion: Calibrated Risk-Aware Guidance for Diffusion Policies: Related Work

-\paragraph{\textit{\textbf{Hypothesis testing and likelihood ratios in RL}}} Statistical testing has been used in RL primarily for off-policy evaluation and safe policy improvement, not for stepwise guidance inside a generative sampler.
-High-confidence OPE~\cite{Thomas2015HCOPE} derives concentration-based bounds to accept/reject policy deployment with user-specified risk, while SPIBB~\cite{Laroche2019SPIBB} ensures safe improvement over a baseline via count-based constraints rather than explicit tests.
-In safety-constrained RL, trust-region and constraint-violation controls (e.g., CPO~\cite{Achiam2017CPO}) target reliable deployment but do not implement likelihood-ratio gating during action generation.
-Classical sequential tests such as Wald’s SPRT~\cite{Wald1945SPRT} have inspired sequential decision criteria, yet we are not aware of prior work that uses a calibrated likelihood-ratio test as an inference-time gate to steer diffusion-policy denoising steps.
-Our method fills this gap by turning denoising guidance into an evidence-controlled, level-$\alpha$ process.
+\textit{\textbf{Hypothesis testing and likelihood ratios in RL}} Testing in RL is typically used for deployment-time decisions (high-confidence OPE~\cite{Thomas2015HCOPE}, safe improvement such as SPIBB~\cite{Laroche2019SPIBB}), rather than within a generative sampler.
+Safety-constrained methods (e.g., CPO~\cite{Achiam2017CPO}) control violations but do not apply likelihood-ratio gating during action generation.
+Although sequential tests like SPRT~\cite{Wald1945SPRT} inspire sequential criteria, we are not aware of calibrated likelihood-ratio gates used to steer diffusion denoising at inference.
+Our approach turns guidance into an evidence-controlled, level-$\alpha$ procedure.

-\paragraph{\textit{\textbf{Advantage-based labeling and weighting.}}} For higher return actions, advantage-weighted and critic-regularized schemes (RWR~\cite{Peters2007RWR}, AWR~\cite{Peng2019AWR}, AWAC~\cite{Nair2020AWAC}) are proposed.
+\textit{\textbf{Advantage-based labeling and weighting.}} For higher return actions, advantage-weighted and critic-regularized schemes (~\citep{Peters2007RWR,Peng2019AWR,Nair2020AWAC}) are proposed.
 We use IQL advantages to (i) define a top-$p$ “good” subset for the conditional head and (ii) optionally apply a temperature-controlled soft weight on positives, while keeping a background head trained on all data.
 This two-head setup strengthens the conditional signal without altering the base training pipeline, and remains compatible with our calibrated LRT at inference.
 Our two-head design enforces equal covariances by construction, which simplifies the LLR and aligns with the NP test.